Tuesday, April 18, 2023

 Post bracket details on the double posts

-Siding details going on porch gable and post bracket details on.
-Front door (solid walnut) installed and oiled.
+Millwork details going on porch gable and post bracket details are on.
+Gorgeous front door (solid walnut) installed and oiled (built by Atkins Moulding from my designs).

 Tongue and groove eves and porch ceiling stained (everything is stained darker than I wanted but I'm hoping it will lighten up a little in the sun over time)